As she strained to open the door, she said, “this is where they keep the overflow of beer and chips and stuff like that.”

 He said he had thought about trying to have it removed and brought inside but, it would require the destruction of the little building.
 “On second thought,” he said, “I felt that it should stay where it is.”
 There’s something about it,” he said.
 “It’s been hidden in this little building since 1967, and I think it would almost be sacrilegious to disturb it, not to mention the risk of damaging it.”

 I told Dawn I wanted to go uptown and search property records.
-It didn’t take much effort to find the previous owner.
+With not much effort, I found the previous owner.
 His name was Earl Rice.
-He died in 1967, the same year Katy had painted the knight.
+He died in 1967, the same year Katy painted the knight.
 Nothing showed that the service station had been sold after his death.
 I imagine it went to the state, just as so many houses had.
 He had a wife, but no children according to the records.
 She died in 1982.
 After that, there was no information.

 There were so many mysteries and so few answers, when it came to Katy.